Skip to main content

 Sources:

-Primary Care Guidance for Persons With Human Immunodeficiency Virus: 2020 Update
+Primary Care Guidance for Persons With Human Immunodeficiency Virus: 2020 Update (idsociety.org)

-United States Preventive Services Taskforce
+United States Preventive Services Taskforce (uspreventiveservicestaskforce.org)

-42. Percentage of clients with documented referral to dentist for oral healthcare or documentation that client is already seeing a dentist (can be client self-report) within the measurement year.
+1. Percentage of clients with documented referral to dentist for oral healthcare or documentation that client is already seeing a dentist (can be client self-report) within the measurement year.

 Documentation in Client Medical Chart: Providers or other members of the interdisciplinary team will develop or update the plan of care at each visit.
-Documentation should include the following:

-• Current and complete problem list
+• Current and complete problem list.

-• Current and complete medication list
+• Current and complete medication list.

 • Signature of the provider developing the plan; an electronic signature is allowable.

-44. Percentage of client medical records with signed clinician entries.
+1. Percentage of client medical records with signed clinician entries.

-Specialty Care Service Standards and Measures:
+Specialty Care Service Standards and Measures

 The following Standards and Measures are guides to improving clinical care throughout the State of Texas within the Ryan White Part B and State Services Program.
-These standards are applicable only when the Outpatient Ambulatory Health Services category funds specialty care referrals, including but not limited to dermatology, neurology, obstetrics and gynecology, oncology, ophthalmology, and radiology.
+These standards are applicable only when the Outpatient/Ambulatory Health Services category funds specialty care referrals, including but not limited to dermatology, neurology, obstetrics and gynecology, oncology, ophthalmology, and radiology.

 Standard Measure

-Referrals to Specialty Care: Clients receiving specialty care services should have documentation of a referral to those services made by a licensed medical provider (with the exception of optometry services, for which a client can self-refer).
-Referrals should include documentation of how specialty care is related to HIV diagnosis.
-If a client self-refers to optometry the client chart should contain documentation that vision services will support the goals of HIV treatment.
+Clients receiving specialty care services will have documentation of a referral to those services made by a licensed medical provider (except for optometry services, for which a client can self-refer).

-OAHS funds may only be used for contact lenses and contact lens-related appointments when there is no other option to correct or ameliorate a visual defect.
-See details under ‘Limitations.’
+Agencies may only use OAHS funds may for contact lenses and contact lens-related appointments when there is no other option to correct or ameliorate a visual defect.

 Sources: